teshomey/teshomey.github.io/cv.md

 ---
 ### Selected conference presentations and invited talks
+- _Sample Size Calculation with R and G*Power_.
+Scheduled for Jan.
+21, 2026.
 - _Machine Learning with Applications in Python_ for Oromia Health Bureau staff (remote), Ethiopia.
 11/10/2025
 - _A Gentle Introduction to Python_ for Oromia Health Bureau staff (remote), Ethiopia.
 13/09/2025
 - _Evaluation of methods used to detect selective reporting_, MAER-Net Colloquium 2022, Kyoto University, Japan.
 08/10/2022